 Applicants to the MIT Sloan School of Management should request a fee waiver by contacting the respective program directly.

-Allow 1 business day to receive a response.
-Upon review and approval from the ODGE, you will be issued a fee waiver code via email.
+Allow 3 business days to receive a response.
+Upon review and approval from the OGE, you will be issued a fee waiver code via email.
 Incomplete waiver requests will not be reviewed.
 If the application deadline arrives before you receive a fee waiver code, you will be responsible for paying the application fee and you will not be issued a refund.
 A fee waiver will not be retroactively applied to an application that has been paid for and submitted.

 Eligible Programs, Conferences, and Fellowships